hackers-ignite-open-source-community/FrontendMentor/QR-code-component-Ajay/README.md

 - [Author](#author)

 ## Overview
-This is easy challenge of QR code component using HTML & CSS.
+This is an easy challenge of the QR code component using HTML & CSS.

 ### Screenshot